We all have a snapping point and it can change our world when it happens.

 He further badgered me, “Come on, let’s wrestle again!”

 He steps in close and says once again, “Come on!”
 Then he lightly slaps my face to try and get me started.

 Sternly, I spoke, “No… I’m done!”

 He wouldn’t let it go.
-He become more aggressive and said, “Let’s go, let’s just wrestle a little more.
+He became more aggressive and said, “Let’s go, let’s just wrestle a little more.
 Come on!”
 Again, slapping my face lightly.

 My blood started to boil.
 I said “No” and I meant it, yet here I was being urged to do something I didn’t want to do.
 Then suddenly I felt my hand turn into a fist.
 I felt as if I were being influenced and guided like a puppet.